AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 your research will be better because you can you can assign porting/optimizing/scaling of codes, data management and open science, automation, and so on for the RSEs, while concentrating the main project resources on the actual research question.
-Second it may make your proposal more attractive
+Second, it may make your proposal more attractive.